wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- The end result of a well-designed life is a life well lived.
-And, really, is there anything more we could hope for? #space
+And, really, is there anything more we could hope for? #ñspace
 		- ([Location 3160](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=3160))
 		- #[[mind]]
 	- -